LearnClash by the Numbers [2026]: ELO, SRS & Design

 But the 3-stage model is also opinionated about what counts as a miss.
 A wrong answer demotes the card by exactly one SRS stage, not a full reset.
 A missed Known card drops to Wrong (7-day cooldown); a subsequent miss while already Wrong keeps the card at Wrong with the 7-day timer restarted.
 This is gentler than a full wipe to day zero but more decisive than Anki’s default, which usually eases a card only marginally on a single miss.
 It also means mastery is meaningful.
 A card that exits the pool has cleared both checks cleanly.
 The player isn’t just getting faster, they’re showing retention at a meaningful interval.
 Research consensus in 2026 shows spaced repetition produces roughly 200 percent better retention than massed practice, with recent meta-analyses putting long-term recall at 80 percent for spaced learners versus 30 percent for crammers.

-How Long It Takes to Climb from Bronze to Gold
+How the Climb from Bronze to Gold Is Shaped

-Figure 4: Cumulative duels required to reach each LearnClash tier.
-The curve steepens past Gold because K-factor shifts from 40 to 20 after the first 10 duels.
+Figure 4: The climb steepens past the early tiers because K-factor shifts from 40 to 20 after the first 10 duels, so each rating point is harder to earn.

 LearnClash doesn’t apply a hard ELO decay.
 Instead, after 7+ days of inactivity, Glicko-2 rating deviation (RD) grows each day.
 RD is the system’s confidence in your rating; larger RD means the next few duels move your ELO more aggressively until calibration tightens again.
 Accounts with RD above 75 are temporarily excluded from global leaderboards as a motivational lever to return.

 The asymmetry matters.
 LearnClash wants daily or near-daily play because that’s what makes the SRS work.
-RD growth leaves your rating intact but signals uncertainty to the matchmaker and removes dormant accounts from public boards.
-April 2026 churn data shows Bronze and Silver ratings stay stable across 28-day windows, while Platinum and above see roughly 6 percent of their leaderboard spots cycle monthly through RD-based exclusion alone.
+RD growth leaves your rating intact but signals uncertainty to the matchmaker and removes dormant accounts from public boards until the player comes back and re-calibrates.

-The Accuracy Gap Between Easy and Hard Questions
+How Easy and Hard Questions Differ by Design

 What a LearnClash “hard” question looks like in practice: